 Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 2: Defining Relative Clauses with "which" (for things)

-Let's combine two sentences:
+Let's combine two simple sentences:

-2. We replace the second subject pronoun (It) with which.
+2. Replace the second subject pronoun (It) with which.
+This creates the relative clause: "which is near the river."

 The restaurant which is near the river serves great food.